 The Squad began the 1993 school year with seven trained EMTs and a used ambulance (donated '78 Chevy) they were able to acquire.
-The Squad began responding to calls on campus from Thursday through Saturday from 7pm to 7am.
+Rescue Squad began responding to calls on campus from Thursday through Saturday from 7pm to 7am.
 In this same year, the first EMT class sponsored by Public Safety was started with nine undergraduate students enrolled.

-In 1994, Residential Services donated the house located at 214 Lawnview Avenue in the student neighborhood to the Rescue Squad, and in doing so, created the Squad House.
+In 1994, Residential Services donated the house located at 214 Lawnview Avenue in the student neighborhood to the Rescue Squad, and in doing so, created the Rescue Squad House.
 The house serves as our administrative headquarters, and includes a kitchen, living room, computer room, bathroom, and two bedrooms.

-During the 1997-98 academic year, the squad obtained its Basic Life Support license from the state for the first time.
+During the 1997-98 academic year, the Rescue Squad obtained its Basic Life Support license from the state for the first time.
 UD Rescue Squad's professionalism and commitment to training were recognized by the area's medical director, who granted permission for qualified squad members to intubate and utilze certain drugs while rendering care to patients.

-In 2000, with the help of UD Public Safety director John Delamer, UDRS alumnus Tom Beers, and Dr. Bill Schuerman, the University purchased a factory model 2000 Wheeled Coach Type III ambulance for approximately $75,000.
+In 2000, with the help of UD Public Safety director John Delamer, UDRS alumnus Tom Beers, and Dr. Bill Schuerman, the University purchased a factory demonstrator 2000 Wheeled Coach Type III ambulance for approximately $75,000.
 With this purchase, it finally became clear that the Rescue Squad was a permanent organization at UD.

 For more information, visit our Frequently Asked Questions page.